konovic/lethal_company_modpack/README.md

 Lethal Company\winhttp.dll
 Lethal Company\<all other base game files>
 ```
-4. (Optional) Configure each mod by launching the game once, then editing the config files in `BepInEx\config`.
-5. For Proton/Steamdeck users only: BepInEx works with Proton by adding\
+4. For Proton/Steamdeck users only: BepInEx works with Proton by adding\
 `WINEDLLOVERRIDES="winhttp.dll=n,b" %command%`\
 to Lethal Company's Steam launch options.